 (Top photo can be clicked on to enlarge.
 Bottom photo is at full size.)

-Publishing history trivia about Simon & Schuster found at their website: There were the first publisher to allow stores to return unsold books for credit; they invented the paperback book with their Pocket Books; the first American mass market paperback line reprinting hardcover books that sold for only a quarter a piece; they also launched Little Golden Books, a juvenile book imprint that sold 2.7 million book in the first year alone.
+Publishing history trivia about Simon & Schuster found at their website: They were the first publisher to allow stores to return unsold books for credit; they invented the paperback book with their Pocket Books, the first American mass market paperback line that sold for a quarter a piece; they also launched Little Golden Books, a juvenile book imprint that sold 2.7 million book in the first year alone.
 As for the Inner Sanctum imprint, here is the legend of how it got its name.
 It has nothing to do with the radio show.